 Students selected will be assigned to one attorney mentor, but may work with several attorneys during the course of the semester.
 The program attempts to match student preferences as to substantive areas and provide students with varied work assignments which may include writing briefs, drafting complaints, writing articles and fact sheets, commenting on proposed federal agency regulations, preparing Congressional testimony, researching legislative history, and attending court, executive branch and Congressional proceedings.
 It is not possible, however, to guarantee that each student will participate in litigation or other specific activities undertaken by the Center.

 The NWLC office is an extremely friendly environment with many opportunities to learn and make professional connections.
 NWLC offers brown-bag lunches on a variety of timely topics and encourages interns to make the most of their time with the organization.

 How to Apply

 Before applying, please visit http://nwlc.org/jobs-at-nwlc/internships/ to confirm that an internship is still available.
-If so, submit a cover letter indicating which program area(s) you are interested in (Income Security, Education, Workplace Justice, Reproductive Rights and Health, Judges & the Courts), when you are available to intern, and how many hours per week you can intern.
+If so, submit a cover letter indicating which program area(s) you are interested in (Education, Workplace Justice, Child Care and Income Security, Reproductive Rights and Health, Judges & the Courts and/or Cross-Cutting Issues), when you are available to intern, and how many hours per week you can intern.
 A full application includes a cover letter, resume, transcript, a 5-10 page writing sample, and contact information for three references.
 Electronic submissions are preferred.
 Please submit your complete application to firstname.lastname@example.org and include the type of internship (academic credit or PIP) and the position title in the subject line.
 Hard copies may be addressed to: Human Resources, National Women’s Law Center, 11 Dupont Circle, Suite 800, Washington, DC 20036, FAX: 202-588-5185.
 Applications accepted until position is filled.
 No calls please.